Jefferson Wartime Silver Nickels: See How Much War Nickels (1942-1945) Are Worth Today

 • 1945, San Francisco (S)

-How Much Are Wartime Silver Nickels Worth?
+How Much Are Silver War Nickels Worth?

 While it’s important to keep in mind that most coins need to be physically examined and appraised by a professional coin dealer in order to determine their full value, most silver nickels in worn condition will be more or less worth their “spot” price.
 That is, the amount of money the metal inside the coin is worth.
 Since silver prices fluctuate hourly (yes, bullion can be and is a highly volatile market), it is wise to refer to a current silver price chart.